dbcook/openrocket-database/README.md

    * BNC-20LS (2.0 inch elliptical, downscale of BNC-60L)

-4. Semroc parts that are balsa versions of Estes plastic PNC-xxx parts that had no Estes balsa equivalent.
+4. Semroc parts that are balsa versions of Estes _plastic_ PNC-xxx parts that had no Estes balsa equivalent.
    See http://www.semroc.com/store/scripts/xref.asp?company=classic for some info.
 Examples:

    * BNC-20ED (4.2 inch "capsule", version of PNC-20ED from Saros, Nomad)
    * BNC-50KP (balsa version of PNC-50K, which was not the same shape as Estes BNC-50K)
    * BNC-50S (balsa version of PNC-50S; Estes never made a balsa version)

+##### Nose Cone Shape Drawings

 It turns out that the shape drawings on the nose cone individual pages on the Semroc legacy site are accurately to scale, and to make things even better, they are mostly at the *same* scale.
 Randy Boadway, owner of eRockets, confirmed to me at NARAM-60 in 2018 that the drawings do in fact come directly from the software that controls the nose cone making machines, so they are authoritative.

 To exploit this you have to be careful about the browser zoom factor.
 In chrome, hitting 'zoom in' five times gives you 200 pixels/inch in the Semroc legacy site drawings.